List of Super Dimension Fortress Macross episodes

 The series was then licensed by ADV, who re-released the series with an English dub alongside the original Japanese audio and English subtitles.
 The seven individual volumes were released between January 10, 2006 and December 19, 2006 and a complete collection followed on October 21, 2008.

-On July 25, 2014, Lionsgate Home Entertainment announced that they would release a new Robotech DVD collection entitled Robotech: The Classic Collection exclusively through Amazon.com.
-Volume 1 contains the first 18 episodes of Robotech: The Macross Saga as it was originally broadcast, and the first 18 episodes of Macross, completely uncut and in Japanese with English subtitles.

 In Japan, a boxset containing the entire series created from HD remastered video was released as "The Super Dimension Fortress Macross Memorial Box" on February 22, 2008.

 The Series uses two pieces of music as opening and ending themes.
 The opening theme "Macross" and the ending theme "Runner" were both performed by Makoto Fujiwara.
 Episode 36 used a version of "Runner" performed by Mari Iijima.